Skip to contents

 read_XSYG2R()

-• A redundant computation has been removed, and the function is now marginally faster on files when the detector is not a spectrometer (#753).
+• A redundant computation has been removed, and the function is now marginally faster on files where the detector is not a spectrometer (#753).

 • Prepare import for an updated version of LexStudio2 (>=v2.31.1) where the horizontal hardware binning finally works after >10 years, but the changes introduce a lot of NaN values that would cause a crash of the function.